emajost/emajost/README.md

 - 👋 Hi, I’m @emajost
 - 👀 I’m interested in tecnology
-- 🌱 I’m currently learning Linux
+- 🌱 I’m currently learning Linux and C#

 <!---
 emajost/emajost is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.